 Under the CCA, corporations were limited to carrying out activities in furtherance of the objects listed in the corporation’s Letters Patent.
 Under the CNCA each corporation will have the powers of a natural person.
 Thus, a corporation’s activities will no longer be limited unless the corporation’s articles specifically restrict the corporation.

 In order to continue to qualify as a registered charity, a charitable corporation will need to add restrictions to its objects to ensure that its objects remain exclusively charitable.

-Under the CNPCA, a corporation will be a "soliciting corporation" if it receives more than $10,000 over 3 years from a government, another soliciting corporation or person (other than the corporation’s members, directors, officers, employees or persons related to such persons).
+Under the CNCA, a corporation will be a "soliciting corporation" for a 3 year period if it receives more than $10,000 in a financial year from a government, another soliciting corporation or person (other than the corporation’s members, directors, officers, employees or persons related to such persons).